 Ostomy accidents can happen – leaks, blowouts, strong odors; you name it, if its prone to causing embarrassing situations, it’s probably going to happen at some point.
-But with some help (and experience), you’ll soon learn how to manage the potential disasters prone to any situation.
+But with some help (and experience), you’ll soon know how to manage the potential disasters prone to any situation.

-3) Pack and Carry a Kit – A suggested kit would have the wafer/barrier (ideally pre-cut if traveling since you can’t take scissors on a plane), replacement pouches, barrier wipes, an odor-killer spray, and airtight waste bags for discreet disposal.
+- Pack and Carry a Kit – A suggested kit would contain the wafer/barrier (ideally pre-cut if traveling since you can’t take scissors on a plane), replacement pouches, barrier wipes, an odor-killer spray, and airtight waste bags for discreet disposal.
 Keep it on you if you’re out and keep it nearby if you’re at home, work, school, etc. And, speaking of planes, here is some information on Traveling with an Ostomy.

 There are numerous stories where someone’s ostomy pouch has exploded or leaked while sleeping, causing a big mess, like this poor guy.
 But even if you catch it before a mess is made, you’ll still have to interrupt your sleep to manage your ostomy.
 Right now, here are the two tips I can think of:

 1) Nutrition – Keep track of what you eat and how it affects your ostomy!
 Especially new ostomates who have not yet seen how their diet affects their ostomy.
 All foods are digested differently; this includes how your body passes it.
 See Ostomy Nutrition and Diet for some basic guidelines of eating and drinking with a stoma.
 You can also track your diet with this free printable Ostomy food journal.

 2) Drain before bed – A no-brainer really; drain or change the pouch before bed and again when you first wake up.